 2020 It is Not Down On Any Map, Spinello Projects, Miami, FL

-2019 It is Not Down On Any Map; True Places Never Are, UNTITLED, ART Fair, Miami Beach, FL
+2019 It is Not Down On Any Map; True Places Never Are, Monuments, UNTITLED, ART Fair, Miami Beach

-2018 America Stands Behind Us, public artwork commission by Fringe Projects, Government Center, Miami, FL
+2018 America Stands Behind Us, public artwork commission by Fringe Projects, Government Center, Miami

 2018 Double Dutch #7: Hot Water, National Gallery of Art (NAGB), Nassau, Bahamas